 His most important discoveries were in the field of germ study.
-He showed that germs required certain microorganisms to develop; using this knowledge he found that the fermentation of yeast could be delayed.
+He showed that germs required certain micro-organisms to develop; using this knowledge, he found that the fermentation of yeast could be delayed.
 Louis Pasteur then turned to practical ways of killing bacteria in liquids such as milk.
 His process of pasteurisation successfully killed bacteria in milk without destroying milk protein.
 This was a radical discovery and made drinking milk safe.
-The process of pasteurisation was named after him and it saved many lives.
+The process of pasteurisation was named after him, and it saved many lives.

 Louis Pasteur was a great believer in hard work, never content to rest on his laurels he continued to work very hard in his laboratory to develop more cures.
-He said in advice to other scientists
+He said in advice to other scientists:

 “An individual who gets used to hard work can thereafter never live without it.
 Work is the foundation of everything in this world.”

-This success encouraged him to develop a cure for rabies – a very common disease at the time.
-Using similar principles he developed a weakened strain of the disease.
-Testing on animals affected with rabies was successful, however he was reluctant to test on humans for fear it might not work.
-At one point he considered testing on himself by subjecting himself to a rabies and then trying his cure.
-However, before he could implement his scheme a young boy was brought to him who had been bitten 14 times by a rabid dog.
+The success of a cure for anthrax encouraged Pasteur to develop a cure for rabies – a very common disease at the time.
+Using similar principles, he developed a weakened strain of the disease.
+Testing on animals affected with rabies was successful; however, he was reluctant to test on humans for fear it might not work.
+At one point he considered testing on himself – subjecting himself to rabies and then trying his cure.
+However, before he could implement his scheme, a young boy was brought to him who had been bitten 14 times by a rabid dog.
 His parents agreed to try the uncertain new technique.
 His treatment was a success and news of the treatment soon spread.
 Over 350 people came to Louis Pasteur for treatment.
 Louis and his team of scientists worked around the clock to save the people who had contracted rabies.

-There was only one failure a ten year old girl Louis Pelletier.
+There was only one failure a ten-year-old girl Louis Pelletier.
 Louis knew the dies ease was too advanced when she came, but, he tried nevertheless.
 The girl died in his arms, with tears in his eyes, the great scientist said to her parents.

 “I did so wish I could have saved your little one.”

-“Physicists and chemists without laboratories are like soldiers without arms on the battlefield.
+“Physicists and chemists without laboratories are like soldiers without arms on the battlefield.”

 Louis died in 1895 aged 73.
-On his last day he remarked
+On his last day he remarked:

-“I should like to be younger, so as to devote myself with new ardour to the study of new diseases"
+“I should like to be younger, so as to devote myself with new ardour to the study of new diseases.”

 Achievements of Louis Pasteur

-- Cure for rabies
+- Cure for Rabies